wxlund/gemfire-workshop/README.md

 The test scenarios are all driven via the embedded text console in STS, so you can quickly walk through the relevant code in the Client.java or various Datanode java classes.

+There is a coorseponding presentation you can use to guide the workshop at https://drive.google.com/a/gopivotal.com/file/d/0BxB8rdXPgFrNZFZzUXVZTHAzVG8/edit?usp=sharing

 Please enter an enhancements as issues in github, or, better yet, clone this project and send a pull request with your changes. ;)

 ## Requirements